 There are lots of resources for postpartum support available online.
 And one of the best and highest regarded is PSI (Postpartum Support International).
 They are a large international organization where you can connect with counselors, find support groups (online or on the phone), and find a lot of reading material on postpartum mood disorders.
 They are absolutely the best place to seek out support.

 Just know, mama, you are not alone.
 What you experienced is valid and deserves support and understanding.
-And no matter how bleak it may seem at the moment, you will be able to move on and heal.
+And no matter how bleak it may seem, you will be able to move on and heal.
 You are a warrior!